cortexlabs/cortex/docs/deployments/packaging-models.md

 ## TensorFlow

-Export your trained model and upload the checkpoint directory.
+Export your trained model and upload the export directory, or checkpoint directory containing the export directory, which is usually the case if you used `estimator.train_and_evaluate`.
 An example is shown below (here is the [complete example](https://github.com/cortexlabs/cortex/blob/master/examples/sentiment)):

 ```Python
 import tensorflow as tf